SLAMPAI/game_reasoning_arena/docs/api_reference.rst

 API Reference
 =============

-This section contains the complete API reference for Board Game Arena.
+This section contains the complete API reference for Game Reasoning Arena.

-   The main entry points for using Board Game Arena are:
+   The main entry points for using Game Reasoning Arena are:

    * :class:`game_reasoning_arena.arena.agents.base_agent.BaseAgent` - Base class for all agents
    * :class:`game_reasoning_arena.backends.base_backend.BaseLLMBackend` - Base class for LLM backends